oraichain/rust-console/README.md

-## MockApp testing for CosmWasm that implements for both cw-multi-test and osmosis-test-tube packages
+## MockApp for CosmWasm that implements both cw-multi-test and osmosis-test-tube packages

 #### How to use?